biancamika/digital-garden/content/notes/3. Permanent Notes/The purpose of capitalism is to build our culture.md

 ---
-title: The purpose of capitalism is to build our culture
+title: "The purpose of capitalism is to build our culture"
 ---
 ## Reference
 - **Source:** [[Seth Godin]]; [[This is Marketing - Book]]